ABC-iRobotics/ros_course_materials_en/docs/02_linux_ros_principles.md

     - `/<package_name>` - a directory with the same name as your package, used by ROS 2 tools to find your package, contains `__init__.py`
     - Anything else
 - `ros2 run turtlesim turtlesim_node`

+!!!
+Tip "ROS dependencies"
+    After cloning a new package, use the following command to install depenencies:
+    ```bash
+    rosdep install --from-paths src --ignore-src -r -y
+    ```

 !!! note "CMake"
     For CMake packages (C++), the package contents will be different.